The One True God is All-Knowing

 by Gini Crawford, MSW

-The One True God is all-knowing or omniscient.
-This means He knows all things.
+Omniscient means God knows all things.
 I have some geniuses in my family.
 They know a lot, but there are many things they know nothing about.
 God knows everything.
 His knowledge is endless, ceaseless, and timeless.
-In Genesis 1, God spoke and His spoken intelligence formed everything we know, and many things we do not understand yet (Psalm 33:6-9).
+In Genesis chapter one, God spoke and His spoken intelligence formed everything we know, and many things we do not understand yet (Psalm 33:6-9).

 God is the "know it all" of the universe

-There is nothing God doesn't know about His creation: He knows when lightening zips across the evening sky, and rain touches the earth.
+There is nothing God doesn't know about His creation: He knows when lightening zips across the evening sky, rain touches the earth, and where the rivers should run.
 He knows when the wild goat climbs the mountain cliffs, and the salmon swims upstream.
-He knows when a duckling breaks out of its egg, a little bird falls out of the sky and of course He knows everything else.
+He knows when a duckling breaks out of its egg, a little bird falls out of the sky, and of course He knows everything else.
 (Psalm 104:1-30).
 His knowledge and power also keep all of creation, including us, existing and thriving (Colossians 1:17).

 God knows everything about you and me: God knew of you before He created the universe (Ephesians 1:4).
 He knows your every thought, feeling, intent and motive.
 He knows what you need before you do.
-God even knows all the "what if" scenarios, such as what if I had not been born (Matthew 11:23).
 God knows when you are struggling even though you have told no one.
 God knows when you have sinned even in your thoughts.
 He knows when you are loved or unloved, treated well or badly, or accused rightly or wrongly.
 God knows it all, and wants to counsel, protect and strengthen you.
-(Psalm 16:7-11, 32:3-11).
+(Psalm 16:7-11, 32:5-8, 91:1-4).